TL;DR:

 1. Clarify Your Primary Mode

 Audience/Community-first?
-Prioritize BuzzSumo, Quora, Reddit, and AnswerThePublic.
+Prioritize BuzzSumo, Quora, Reddit, and AnswerThePublic for insights that inform high quality, shareable content.

 2. Consider Your Team’s Maturity and Scale